VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

 ### Visualization tools

-We develop interactive 2D and 3D visualization tools that help neuroscientists plan, perform, and analyze complex electrophysiology and neuroimaging experiments.
+We develop interactive 2D and 3D visualization tools that help neuroscientists plan, perform, analyze, and simulate complex and large-scale neuroscience experiments.

 ### Accessibility

-Medical and biological science has historically benefited a small group of people.
+Medical and biological science have historically benefited a small group of people.
 Science *continues* to marginalize women and people of color, as well as the public.
-Our goal is to develop tools that help make neuroscience available to all.
+Our tools are intended to make neuroscience data easier to access and leverage for all kinds of users.

 ### Open-source & public benefit

 It is our responsibility to ensure that the tools we build can be reused and built upon by future researchers.
 This is more than just a responsibility to share our code -- it's the responsibility to make sure we are building tools that are robust.

+## Join the VBL

+Are you motivated by the idea of building software for scientists?
+We are making interactive 3D visualization possible for research.
+In practice, that means working with large-scale datasets and doing data wrangling as well as building user-facing tools, often with the Unity game engine.

+We are always looking for motivated research assistants at University of Washington with significant programming experience for paid part-time positions.

+We don't have funding to support full-time researchers.

+Reach out to Dan (dbirman@uw.edu) with any questions!

 ### Rules

  1. **Health and happiness, then work**.
 If you are unwell or exhausted, please don't work!
  2. **Build for the future**.
-Document your code, for your future self and your colleagues.
+Build robust tools, for your users, your future self, and your colleagues.

 ### Guidelines

  1. **Work together**.
 Our group has diverse expertise and we are a collaborative environment, be intentional about relying on each other as resources.
  2. **Plan ahead**.
-Create to-do lists and roadmaps and use them.
+Track issues, develop high-level roadmaps, and check your progress frequently.
  3. **Take breaks**.
 Often, the solution to a problem will come to you when you step away from your work.
 Take time to nap, go on walks, and eat lunch with your coworkers.
  4. **Resolve conflicts when they start**.
 Part of working together is resolving conflicts.
 Try starting with: "I noticed X, it's effect on me is Y, how can we work on that?".
  5. **Take your ideas seriously**.
 Nobody knows your project as well as you do, any advice or feedback you get from colleagues is just that.
 You choose what to do with it.